FRC-2928/FRC-Programmer-Training/docs/MachineLearning/MLTraining.md

 ### Convert to OpenVino Blob File
 When you are satisfied with the model's testing results you can convert it to a file format that runs on the OAK-D camera.
 Save and download the `.weights` file that was created in *Train Detector Model* step.
 This file can be converted to other formats suitable for deployment.

-The first step in creating the blob file is to install Tensorflow and convert the `.weights` file to a `.pb`
+Before creating the *blob* file you need to convert the `.weights` file to a `.pb`.  `pb` stands for *protobuf*.
+In TensorFlow, the protbuf file contains the graph definition as well as the weights of the model.
+This step requires the installation of Tensorflow into Colab.

 The next step is to install the [yolo2openvino](https://github.com/luxonis/yolo2openvino) library into the Colab environment.
-This library will export the `.weights` file into the OpenVINO *Intermediate Representation* IR format.
+This library will convert the `.pb` file into the OpenVINO *Intermediate Representation* IR format.
 A JSON configuration file is required for the conversion.
 The most important parameter to check in the configuration file is the number of classes.
 This should match the number of object types that you're tracking, for example, if you have *Blueballs* and *Redballs* then the number of classes should be 2.

         [
                 {